rocktimsaikia/cambd/README.md

 ## TODO:

-- [x] Add loading animation
+- [x] Add loading animation.
-- [x] Handle error for getting definition of words with spaces
+- [x] Handle error for getting definition of words with spaces.
-- [x] Show only 2 examples per definition by default
+- [x] Show only 2 examples per definition by default.
-- [x] Implement a basic local caching mechanism
+- [x] Implement a basic local caching mechanism.
+- [x] Handle past/past-participle word definitions.
+- [ ] Use `href` to get the word definition link for less redirection issues.
+- [ ] Better/clean way to print the values in terminal.
 - [ ] Add flag to show all definitions.
-Default is 1
+Default is 1.

-## Caching

-This is how the basic caching feature is implemented

-- Search definition for given word in the CLI.
-- Check if the word was already looked up before in the cache file in `$HOME`.
-- If yes then return it from the cache file immediently.
-- If not fetch the new definition and add it to the cache file for future usecase.

 ## LICENSE